JevaughnNewman/Target-E-Commerce-Sales-Data-Project/README.md

 # Project Background

-Target is a leading retail company in the United States, known for its wide array of products, including clothing, electronics, groceries and household items.
-To enhance its customer experience and expand its reach worldwide, Target has invested heavily in its e-commerce platform, which enables customers to browse, purchase and receive products conveniently through online orders.
+Target is a leading retail company in the United States, known for its wide array of products, including clothing, electronics, groceries, and household items.
+To enhance its customer experience and expand its global presence, Target has invested heavily in its international e-commerce operations, allowing customers in various regions to browse, purchase, and receive products conveniently through online orders.

-This project focuses on utilizing the e-commerce data to perform key sales and product performance analyses and give customer insights.
+This project focuses on analyzing e-commerce sales data from Target’s international operations in Brazil to assess key sales performance trends, product performance, and customer behavior.
+By leveraging this data, we aim to uncover insights that can inform business strategies and operational improvements.

-Insights and recommendations are provided in the following key areas:
+Key areas of analysis include:

 1) Sales Performance